Top organisations and resources for female entrepreneurs in the UK

 Click on “Entrepreneur Articles” in the menu and select between different categories depending on the topic you’re interested in, from “Black women entrepreneurs” to “Mumpreneurs” and “Best home businesses for women”.

-The Businesswoman’s Network holds a variety of events where women can learn the tricks of the trade, from how to make a good first impression to how to raise visibility for your business with Facebook Ads.
+The Businesswoman’s Network holds a variety of events (currently virtually) where women can learn the tricks of the trade, from how to make a good first impression to how to raise visibility for your business with Facebook Ads.

 Here’s how one of the members describes this network: